 Biodiversity

+Foreign trees often have difficulties adjusting to their new environment.
+The Eucalyptus is apparently growing without trouble, but it is not capable of sexual reproduction; i.e., the seeds do not germinate in Ethiopian soils.
+Therefore, the standard procedure of introduction is the planting of seedlings.
 The young trees soon start to compete very efficiently with other vegetation.
 It is a fast grower, quickly reaching above other trees and suppressing them.
-At the same time, a chemical component in the leaves and roots prevents the growth of other trees and herbs.
+At the same time, a chemical component in the leaves and roots counteracts and often completely interrupts the growth of the country's endemic trees and herbs.
 This leads to a monoculture with Eucalyptus as the only tree species and eventually no ground cover.

 The Ancient Creation Of The Ground's Biodiversity